kaimfrai/atr/README.md

 * Variant
 * Visitor
 * SOAReplication
+* SOAATR

 instead of "all" to run the evaluation only on the corresponding implementation.

 To make use of perf the script requires elevated rights.

-You may find that despite ATR making heavy use of meta-programming, it's compilation duration without member access is shorter than the implementation using virtual functions!
+You may find that despite ATR making heavy use of meta-programming, it's compilation duration is shorter than the implementation using virtual functions!

 ## CMake